nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 You can enable hardware-accelerated cryptography by using the :ref:`nrfxlib:nrf_security` (nrf_security).
 To do this, modify the setting of the following Kconfig option:

-* :kconfig:option:`CONFIG_OPENTHREAD_MBEDTLS` - Disable this option to disable the default mbedTLS configuration for OpenThread.
+* :kconfig:option:`CONFIG_OPENTHREAD_MBEDTLS` - Disable this option to disable the default Mbed TLS configuration for OpenThread.
-  The nrf_security module is enabled by default when mbedTLS for OpenThread is disabled.
+  The nrf_security module is enabled by default when Mbed TLS for OpenThread is disabled.

 For more configuration options, read the module documentation.